premkirank/dsa/problems/1_contiguous_subarray_product_less_than_k/1_contiguous_subarray_product_less_than_k.md

 Medium

+# Tags

+Arrays

 # Approaches

-- Naive Approach (6/14 tests passed)
+- Naive Approach
   - Forming all contiguous subarrays
   - Product of all values in subarray and filtering based on product < k
-- DP Approach (9/14 tests passed)
+- DP Approach
   - DFS iteration
   - Product of current subarray is product of previous subarray * last value in current subarray
   - Stopping further search for an index if product > k